-If "yes" then the lake exceeds MOE's PWQO threshold for increased likelihood of cyanobacterial blooms (MOE 1994).
+If "yes" then the lake exceeds MOE's PWQO threshold for increased likelihood of nuisance algal or aquatic plant growth (MOE 1994).
 If the lake is over threshold for phosphorus load (Criterion 1) and is sensitive to phosphorus loads (Criterion 2) then it is reasonable to conclude that the lake is at risk of blooms now and that additional phosphorus loading should be avoided.
-Planning policy should be focussed on preventing additional loading by implementing Best Management Practices or limiting the creation of new unserviced shoreline lots.
+Planning policy should be focussed on preventing additional loading by implementing Best Management Practices or limiting the creation of new un-serviced shoreline lots.

-If "yes" and the lake is not over threshold for phosphorus load (Criterion 1) and is not sensitive to phosphorus loads (Criterion 2) then it is reasonable to conclude that the lake may still be at risk of blooms as the total phosphorus concentrations exceed 20 μ g/L. Additional phosphorus loading should be avoided.
+If "yes" and the lake is not over threshold for phosphorus load (Criterion 1) and is not sensitive to phosphorus loads (Criterion 2) then it is reasonable to conclude that the lake may still be at risk of blooms as the total phosphorus concentrations exceed $20 \mu g/L$.
+Additional phosphorus loading should be avoided.
 Planning policy should be focussed on preventing additional loading by implementing Best Management Practices or limiting the creation of new un-serviced shoreline lots.